Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Detecting targeted overfitting

-We propose a controlled label-flipping mechanism that can be performed by clients as a means to detect targeted overfitting.
-The core idea is to poison a small subset of data such that its effect remains locally detectable even post-model aggregation.
-If a client observes that the global model performs almost as well as the local model on the poisoned subset $\mathcal{D}_{\text{flip}}$ (evaluated immediately after local training), it may suggest that the server selectively favored the client's local model during aggregation ( see algorithm \ref{alg:label_flipping}).
+We propose a controlled label-flipping mechanism that clients can perform to detect targeted overfitting.
+The core idea is to poison a small subset of the data so that its effect remains locally detectable even after model aggregation.
+If a client observes that the global model performs almost as well as the local model on the poisoned subset $\mathcal{D}_{\text{flip}}$ (evaluated immediately after local training), it may suggest that the server selectively favoured the client's local model during aggregation (see algorithm \ref{alg:label_flipping}).
 In other words, under honest aggregation, the global model should "correct" the poisoned signal, resulting in a drop in performance on $\mathcal{D}_{\text{flip}}$.

-Specifically, each client selects the least frequent class in its local dataset and flips a fraction $\alpha$ of its samples using a cyclic rule: $\text{flip}(y) = (y + 1) \mod K$ This cyclic approach ensures that a label \( y \) is always mapped to a different class, avoiding self-flipping.
+Specifically, each client selects the least frequent class in its local dataset and flips a fraction $\alpha$ of its samples using a cyclic rule: $\text{flip}(y) = (y + 1) \mod K$.
+This cyclic approach ensures that a label \( y \) is always mapped to a different class, avoiding self-flipping.
 This ensures semantic change while avoiding label collisions.
 In addition to that, targeting the least frequent class minimises disruption to overall training and reduces the likelihood of triggering server-side defences.
 The flipped samples form a poisoned subset $\mathcal{D}_{\text{flip}}$, while the rest of the dataset remains clean.
 Algorithm \ref{alg:label_flipping} details the steps followed.
-To quantify this behavior, we define the \textit{Poison Effectiveness Score (PES)}: \( \text{PES} = \text{Acc}(M_{\text{local}}, \mathcal{D}_{\text{flip}}) - \text{Acc}(M_{\text{agg}}, \mathcal{D}_{\text{flip}}) \) where $M_{\text{local}}$ is the client's model before aggregation, $M_{\text{agg}}$ is the global model after aggregation, and $\mathcal{D}_{\text{flip}}$ is the poisoned subset.
-A high PES indicates that the global model has corrected the poisoned signal (i.e., likely honest aggregation), while a low PES may suggest an attempt to induce targeted overfitting by the server.
+To quantify this behavior, we define the \textit{Poison Effectiveness Score (PES)}: \( \text{PES} = \text{Acc}(M_{\text{local}}, \mathcal{D}_{\text{flip}}) - \text{Acc}(M_{\text{agg}}, \mathcal{D}_{\text{flip}}) \)

+where $M_{\text{local}}$ is the client model before aggregation, $M_{\text{agg}}$ is the aggregated global model, and $\mathcal{D}_{\text{flip}}$ is the poisoned subset.
+Let $\tau_{pes}$ denote an empirically estimated threshold derived from the distribution of PES under honest aggregation.
+We interpret $\mathrm{PES} \ge \tau_{pes}$ as consistent with honest aggregation, and $\mathrm{PES} < \tau_{pes}$ as evidence of anomalous retention of the poisoned signal.
+The threshold $\tau_{pes}$ corresponds to a lower empirical quantile of the reference PES distribution.